Cave Tubing & Mayan Sites

 Lunch is either a sit down restaurant, picnic lunch or box to go lunch.
 Trips include private transportation that picks up in Belize City and returns.
 Trips are fully guided by licensed experienced Belizean Guide.

-We also offer tours arranged to Burrell Boom Baboon Sanctuary, Crooked Tree, Horseback Riding, Inland Blue Hole and ATM caves.
-We can arrange car rental for you as well as organize fully independent tours.
 Please do not hesitate to ask us for any information.
 Even if you have heard about a trip and you don’t see it here.
 Please ask us.

 Here are so more options for Combo Tours.